 When a property isn’t maintained properly, people could slip and fall.
 At this point, we can help evaluate your situation and determine if you have a case.
 We work with those that have slipped and fallen due to owner neglect.
-We are a Trip and Fall Attorney in the Bronx that helps people that have fallen due to ice and snow not being removed properly or a heaving chunk of concrete that you didn’t see.
+We are a Trip and Fall Attorneys in the Bronx that helps people that have fallen due to ice and snow not being removed properly or a heaving chunk of concrete that you didn’t see.
 While trips and falls can happen all the time, some can be prevented.
 When the owner’s negligence happens, you need to call for help.

 It is the duty of the property owner to ensure their property is safe at all times.
 This also means the sidewalks out front.
 However, there are many codes, rules, and regulations for property owners in the Bronx area.
 You should get to know those codes if you are going to own property in the Bronx to avoid any violations and additional charges from the city.

 If you are a commercial building owner, your building needs to be up to par for its visitors.
 Be sure that there are marked areas where the floor is getting wet.
 This will tell people to be careful in those areas.
 Snow can get tracked in and make some entrances wet and slippery.
-However, having proper signage can prevent you from getting a call from a Trip and Fall Attorney..
+However, having proper signage can prevent you from getting a call from a Trip and Fall Lawyer in the Bronx..
 Always have your walkway cleared and snow shoveled.
 Have salt on hand to help keep the ice from building up.
 Keeping your sidewalk clear of snow and ice is an ongoing job, but it is your responsibility.
 As a property owner managing and taking care of all aspects of your property is the right thing to do.
 If you find you have fallen due to neglect from a property manager, please contact The Law Offices of Stuart M. Kerner, P.C. immediately.